 While you may be tempted to just use a dining room chair or kitchen bar stool, you may want to invest in a comfortable office chair since you will be sitting for long periods of time.
 Be sure to check the chair for proper lumbar support for your back.
 Investing in a comfortable and quality chair will make a noticeable difference in your workday.

 3 Benefits of Creating a Home Office Video Conference Room

 Using a video conferencing system in your home office gives you a dedicated screen for your daily video meetings.
 That way you don’t have to navigate away from the video call to open a separate app to take notes or to present.
 Separating your video calling system from your working computer creates a more consistent face-to-face experience and helps remote employees feel more connected to the in-room participants.

 2).
 Improve Video Quality

 A purpose-built video conferencing system will always produce better quality audio and video compared to an embedded laptop camera and ear buds.
 For remote employees that rely on video communication on a daily (or hourly) basis, a true-to-life 4K solution will help you present your absolute best self in every conversation.
 This is especially important for customer-facing employees and sales teams that want to make a good first impression when connecting face to face.

 Having a Lifesize account paired to a Lifesize video conferencing system in addition to the apps on your laptop and phone gives you the flexibility to answer a call from any device.
 If you’re in your home office and at your desk, you can easily make and receive calls from your video system.
 But if you’re out and about, you can still connect right from your personal device.
 All devices paired to your account will ring, giving you the flexibility to answer the one you wish to use.

-3 Video Conferencing Solutions for the Home Office
+3 Video Conferencing Solutions During the COVID-19 Pandemic

 The Lifesize App